njeeevan2216/LAN-MDH-Streams/README.md

 # LAN MDH Streams

-**LAN MDH Streams** is a fun project designed to stream music within a hotel LAN environment.
+**LAN MDH Streams** is a fun project designed to stream music within a LAN environment.
 This project uses the `Flask` library and `socketio` for live broadcasting, thanks to the idea from [@romulan-overlord](https://github.com/romulan-overlord).
 The live broadcast only transmits the timestamps of the audio, which clients use to synchronize playback.

 ## Features